🚗 Autonomous Driving¶

 -

-This paper proposes LegoOcc, which leverages Language-Embedded Gaussians (LE-Gaussians) as a unified geometric-semantic intermediate representation.
-Combined with a Poisson-process-based Gaussian-to-Occupancy (G2O) operator and a progressive temperature decay strategy, LegoOcc achieves monocular open-vocabulary occupancy prediction for indoor scenes using only binary occupancy labels (without semantic annotations), attaining 59.50 IoU / 21.05 mIoU on Occ-ScanNet.
+Ours proposes LegoOcc, which utilizes Language-Embedded Gaussians (LE-Gaussians) as a unified geometric-semantic intermediate representation.
+Combined with a Poisson-process-based Gaussian-to-Occupancy (G2O) operator and a progressive temperature decay strategy, it achieves monocular open-vocabulary occupancy prediction for indoor scenes using only binary occupancy labels (no semantic annotations), reaching 59.50 IoU / 21.05 mIoU on Occ-ScanNet.

 - Neural Distribution Prior for LiDAR Out-of-Distribution Detection